 Head for one of western North Carolina’s most iconic hiking destinations – Grandfather Mountain, a global hub of biodiversity recognized as a United Nations Biosphere Reserve.
-Climb to Grandfather’s 5,964-foot pinnacle, Calloway Peak, the loftiest summit in the Blue Ridge mountain range.
+Climb to Grandfather’s 5,964-foot pinnacle, Calloway Peak, among the loftiest summits in the Blue Ridge mountain range.
 To get there, hop on the Profile Trail (accessible from U.S. Highway 105), beginning at the Watauga River.
 The roughly 6-mile, out-and-back hike features nearly 2,000 feet of elevation change along with some amazing views.

 Explore a High Country gem along the Blue Ridge Parkway at the Julian Price Memorial Park (Milepost 297), featuring 4,200 acres laden with trails.
 You’ll find routes packing in a plethora of Appalachian landscapes like the 2.3-mile Green Knob Trail or the 5.5-mile Boone Fork Trail.
 For a more leisurely loop, try the 2.7-mile Price Lake Trail.

 Seek out the solace of solitude with a hike at the Wilson Creek Wild and Scenic River Area, a stunning swath of the Pisgah National Forest embellished by the Wilson Creek, recognized as a National Scenic River in 2000.
 The pristine expanse of wilderness is loaded with hiking and backpacking trails, fishable trout streams, lofty ridges rising above 4,000 feet, and a river-carved granite gorge boasting some of the most technical paddling runs in the Southeast.

 The stellar alpine singletrack of the Emerald Outback creates a veritable trail playground sprawling over the top of Beech Mountain.
 The area offers 7 miles of mountain bike trails laid out with an iconic Blue Ridge backdrop.
 The otherworldly landscape even inspired a nearby theme park – the Land of Oz, which operated for a decade before closing in 1980, and is now only open to the public for special events, plus Fridays in June and for two weekends in the fall for Autumn at Oz.

 Where to Go Climbing